Journal Description

 Animals

-is an international, peer-reviewed, open access journal devoted entirely to animals, including zoology and veterinary sciences, published semimonthly online by MDPI.
+is an international, peer-reviewed, open access journal devoted entirely to animals, including zoology and veterinary sciences, and is published semimonthly online by MDPI.
 The World Association of Zoos and Aquariums (WAZA), European College of Animal Welfare and Behavioural Medicine (ECAWBM), and Federation of European Laboratory Animal Science Associations (FELASA) are affiliated with Animals and their members receive a discount on the article processing charges.

 - Open Access— free for readers, with article processing charges (APC) paid by authors or their institutions.